bketelsen/bkblog/content/blog/politics.md

 -  I'm selectively choosing the businesses that get my money.
 Businesses that have taken a stance against these policies get preference.
 Businesses that have turned a blind eye, or praised these policies get cancellation notices from me.

+-  I'm increasing my donation to the ACLU.
+I started a monthly donation to the ACLU when Trump was elected.
+I'm doubling my donation now.
+We need someone to protect us, and the ACLU has show it is willing to lead the way.

 I know there is more I can do, and I'll update this post as I think of items.
 What are you doing?
 How can we make it bigger?
 Send me an email - bketelsen@gmail.com and let me know.

 One thing is certain though.
 I'm done watching this country self-destruct.
 This Veteran has had enough.